kurtosis-tech/kurtosis/docs/docs/quickstart.md

 Note that Kurtosis did not execute anything until _after_ interpretation and validation completed.
 You can think of interpretation and validation like Kurtosis' "compilation" for your distributed system: we can catch many errors before any containers run, which shortens the dev loop and reduces the resource burden on your machine.

-We call this approach [multi-phase execution](TODO).
+We call this approach [multi-phase runs][multi-phase-runs-reference].
 While it has powerful benefits, the major gotcha for new Kurtosis users is that _you cannot reference execution-time values like IP address in Starlark_ because they simply don't exist at interpretation time.
 We'll see how to work around this limitation later.

 Add some data
 =============